nev1000/bushbarcoffee/README.md

 # bushbarcoffee

-A simple Flask web application for managing orders at a halfway house for a golf course.
+A simple Flask web application for managing orders at the halfway house of a golf course.

 ## Project Structure